Loom (video game): Package contents

 The original package offered an audio tape with a 30-minute audio drama that explained the nature and history of the world of Loom, and the circumstances of Bobbin's birth.
 The game is a direct continuation of the story.
 The drama was enriched by original music composed by Jerry Gerber.
 Side A of the tape was encoded for standard Dolby-B playback; side B was labelled "game music" and had a composition of the game's soundtrack.
 In other releases of the game, side B had the identical program with side A encoded for Dolby-S. It was the first commercial cassette to employ Dolby-S noise reduction.

 The package also offered an illustrated notebook, The Book of Patterns, supposedly belonging to apprentice weavers in the game world.
 Its purpose was to optionally note there the drafts that could be learned, as well as describing some that were not seen in the game, with interesting tales related to each draft.
 Each description also included a staff and four spaces in which to record the four respective notes of the draft.
 The book contained a warning saying that wise spellweavers write in pencil; this is because many of the spells in the game have randomized threads (musical notes).
 In the original disk versions, it also acted as a form of copy protection; the game would ask players for the notes of a particular draft in the book at start-up.
 If the player doesn't enter the correct notes, the game would exit back to the operating system (in the PC version, it would enter demo mode).

 Orson Scott Card

 A common misconception about Loom is that author Orson Scott Card contributed to its original development, based on his name appearing in the credits.
 Card mentions in a review for Loom that this is untrue, and that Moriarty included his name in the credits due to some very minor feedback he had provided prior to the game's release.
 Card's association with Lucasfilm continued, however, leading to more significant contributions to The Secret of Monkey Island, Looms 1992 "talkie" release, and The Dig (1995).

 Release history

-Loom was originally published for DOS on floppy disk with 16-color EGA graphics in May 1990.
+Loom was originally published for MS-DOS on floppy disk with 16-color EGA graphics in May 1990.
 This version was soon after released on the Amiga, the Atari ST, and Macintosh.